belalkhozeim22/deploy-app-GKE/README.md

 ![Screenshot from 2022-08-01 21-21-24](https://user-images.githubusercontent.com/104630009/182247257-eed67905-916b-4500-ab4a-823d1d8b5986.png)
-- Both service and deployment are working great, just wait a few seconds til my loadbalancer be ready
+- Both service and deployment are working great, just wait a few seconds til my loadbalancer be ready and take its external IP and test it on my browser on port 300 and it works!

 ![Screenshot from 2022-08-01 21-19-48](https://user-images.githubusercontent.com/104630009/182247477-4ab7beee-98b5-44ff-979d-c1f012b6cb9d.png)

-### Thanks for your time